canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 ## Without Dynamic SQL

 Let's go back to the stored procedure `dbo.usp_SearchUsers` from our previous post [on debugging Dynamic SQL queries]({% post_url 2020-12-03-DebugDynamicSQL %}).
-This stored procedure finds StackOverflow users by display name or location.
+This stored procedure finds StackOverflow users by display name or location or both.

 Without Dynamic SQL, we end up with funny comparisons in the WHERE clause.
 First, we check if the optional parameters have value.
 To then, with an OR, add the right comparisons.
 Everything in a single statement.